bigfatpanda-training/pandas-practical-python-primer/README.md

 `dragon-scrolls`, the subfolders are separated by training levels.
     * In each training level folder (ex. `level-1-command-line-interfaces`) you find two additional folders: `bfp-reference` and `dragon-warrior`.
-        * `bfp-reference` contains my versions of the code files and exist as a reference if you need to copy something over or get behind.
+        * `bfp-reference` contains my final versions of the code files and exist as a reference if you need to copy something over or get behind.
+            * Because the code will often evolve from one state to a more enlightened state as the exercises progress, you'll find a `code-snapshots` sub-folder that will contain, well, snapshots of the code files at the end of various exercises.
         * `dragon-warrior` is where you will be putting the code that you for each training level.